 - When Save Attachments Separately is set "Off" this applies to all users.

 - When Save Attachments Separately is set "On", users can change this in their own user settings by setting AutoFile Email Attachments to "Off" to override the practice setting (refer to Setting Defaults and AutoFile Defaults for your Own Login - My Settings).

-- When you have Save Attachments Separately set to "On" and In Tray review set to "On", both the incoming email and the attachments show in the In Tray and can be filed separately.
+- When Save Attachments Separately is set to "On" and In Tray review set to "On" (or AutoFile Else is set to "On" and the email cannot be auto-filed) both the incoming email and the attachments show in the In Tray and can be filed separately.
 Attachments can be filed either before of after the email is filed from the Attachments section in the drawer of the email.

 Include Client's Contacts

 When Include Client's Contacts is set "On", AutoFile searches the Client's Contacts to find a match for the Client Name.
-If an email is sent or received from the email address of one of the Contacts that is held for a client in Xero Practice Manager, this will match on the client when an email is autofiled.
-This allows emails to be filed to the client when they are send or received to/from internal team members, bookkeepers, advisers, etc.
+If an email is sent or received from the email address of one of the Contacts that is held for a client in Xero Practice Manager, this will match on the client when an email is auto-filed.
+This allows emails to be filed to the client when they are sent or received to/from the client's contacts such as bookkeepers, advisers, etc.